etcha-sketch/simple-nginx-rp/README.md

 # simple-nginx-reverse-proxy
-A simple nginx reverse proxy intended for protecting other docker containers.
+A simple nginx reverse proxy for protecting other Docker containers.

 ## Background

-Project was started due to having multiple docker and kubernetes hosts with an external HTTPS reverse proxy.
-There was a need to protect traffic between the primary reverse proxy and the container.
-A self-signed reverse proxy will at least encrypt the traffic between those two nodes.
-It was also preferable to not share self-signed certs nor have to generate self-signed certs for all small projects.
-This project is not intended to be a primary reverse proxy as there are multiple liberties taken to be as compatible with as many other projects as possible such as allowing files of up to 10GB to be permitted to be uploaded.
+This project was created to secure traffic between a primary reverse proxy and Docker containers using a self-signed certificate.
+It is not intended to be a primary reverse proxy but rather to provide encryption for small projects without the need to share or generate multiple self-signed certificates.

 ## Benefits

-- Auto-generation of 20 years self-signed certificate and private key pair
+- Auto-generates a 20-year self-signed certificate and private key
-- Verbose and persistent logging for troubleshooting
+- Persistent logging for troubleshooting
-- Simple ability to redirect nginx verbose custom logging format to docker logs
+- Option to redirect nginx logs to Docker logs
-    - Beware that this logs the entire request string which could expose api keys or secrets to the protected services, which would have otherwise been transmitted over http either way
+  - Note: This logs the entire request string, which may expose sensitive information
-    - REDIRECT_PROXY_ACCESS_TO_STDOUT can be set to NONE to supress all logging within the container
+  - Set `REDIRECT_PROXY_ACCESS_TO_STDOUT` to `NONE` to suppress all logging within the container
-- Allows for all configuration to be complete via environment variables
+- Configuration via environment variables
-    - Cert fields can be specified in CERT_* environment variables
-    - Nginx configuration can be specified in PROXY_DEST_* environment variables
+  - Certificate fields: `CERT_*`
+  - Nginx configuration: `PROXY_DEST_*`
-    - Server header can be configured with SERVER_HEADER_NAME
+  - Server header: `SERVER_HEADER_NAME`
-    - Redirecting nginx proxy logs to docker logs can be enabled with REDIRECT_PROXY_ACCESS_TO_STDOUT
-      - Setting REDIRECT_PROXY_ACCESS_TO_STDOUT to NONE will suppress all reverse proxy access logs in the containers
+  - Redirect logs: `REDIRECT_PROXY_ACCESS_TO_STDOUT`
-- Easy integration with other docker-compose projects
+- Easy integration with other Docker Compose projects
 - Volumes will be automatically created and required files populated in volumes